 When you are in a serious motor vehicle collision, you may be lucky to be alive.
 Crashes that involve high speeds and large vehicles can cause devastating and even fatal injuries to drivers and passengers.
 One of the most common catastrophic injuries caused by a car crash is a traumatic brain injury (TBI).
 In fact, motor vehicle accidents are one of the leading causes of brain injuries, accounting for nearly 20 percent of all TBI-related deaths.
 The extent of brain damage caused by a head injury sustained in a car accident can vary widely depending on the force of impact.
-We discuss a range of brain injuries and the financial compensation you will need to have a fighting chance at a recovery.
+Our Indianapolis personal injury attorney discusses a range of brain injuries and the financial compensation you will need to have a fighting chance at recovery.

 Types of Traumatic Brain Injury

 Although the brain is generally well protected inside the skull, doctors are discovering that even minor blows to the head can cause damage to the brain.
 In a car accident, a person can suffer brain damage without even hitting his head against anything.
 Some common forms of car accident injuries that lead to brain damage include the following:

 - Diffuse axonal injury.
 This type of injury can be caused by the strong rotational forces that can occur in a car accident.
 When the brain lags behind the movement of the skull, supporting brain structures and nerve tissues can be torn.
 This can disrupt the normal communication and chemical processes of the brain.
 The result can be temporary or permanent brain damage or coma, or death.